- 12 uncooked jumbo pasta shells

 - Spread 1/2 cup Alfredo sauce into a greased 11x7-in. baking dish.
 Spoon ricotta mixture into pasta shells; place in baking dish.
 Pour remaining sauce over shells.

 - Cover and bake at 375° for 25 minutes.
 Sprinkle with mozzarella cheese.
-Bake 10-15 minutes longer or until cheese is melted.
+Bake until cheese is melted, 10-15 minutes longer.
 Top with pancetta.
 Yield: 6 servings.

 "Deliciouso.
 Even without the pancetta that my beautiful woman forgot to get.
 I love you honey."